q2aprick/q2a-alphanumeric-username/README.md

 #4: To autostart a comment with @nickname, please understand that an aswer or a question is the parent post of all comments in a group.
 So, all "comment" buttons return the same textarea.
 We can only autostart with the @nickname of the post author, not individual commentators.

-Modify qa_page_q_add_a_form function in /qa-include/pages/question-view.php with these code:
+Modify qa_page_q_add_a_form function in /qa-include/pages/question-view.php with these codes:
 ```
 	if (qa_get_logged_in_userid() != $parent['userid'])
 	{$form['fields']['content']['value'] = '@'.$parent['handle'];}